Berlevo/GeldiGeliyor/README.md

 ![MarketScreen2](https://user-images.githubusercontent.com/42059887/206797179-6a160e17-2c7e-4734-b062-449d6f7b4fec.png)

 ## Order Invoice
-We can see this screen after pressing sepete ekle button.
-In this form we have a list box to see how many orders we have made.
+<p align="justify"> We can see this screen after pressing sepete ekle button.
+In this form we have a list box to see how many orders we have made. </p>

 ![OrderScreen](https://user-images.githubusercontent.com/42059887/206797295-7ce10053-9fa0-40f9-8439-bda2d49d4eb6.png)